facebookresearch/StarSpace/README.md

 StarSpace supports the following two training modes (the default is the first one):
 * trainMode = 0: Each example contains both input and labels
 * trainMode = 1: Each example contains a collection of labels.
 At training time, one label from the collection is randomly picked as the label, and the rest of the labels in the collection become the input.
+* trainMode = 2: Each example contains a collection of labels.
+At training time, one label from the collection is randomly picked as the input, and the rest of the labels in the collection become the label.
+* trainMode = 3: Each example contains a collection of labels.
+At training time, two labels from the collection are randomly picked as the input and label.

 The use cases of the 2nd train mode will be explained in Example use cases.